silbongio/silbongio/README.md

 - 🏠 https://silbongio.github.io
 - 💬 Ask me about cross-dialectal anticipatory vowel nasalization in Spanish
 - 👯 I’m looking to collaborate on Spanish phonetics and phonology.
 Get in touch!
-- 📫 How to reach me: silbongio AT msu DOT com
+- 📫 How to reach me: sbongio AT msu DOT com